-In terms of exhibition design, our intention was to group together works that tackled the same theme in order to "guide" viewer's readings.
+In terms of exhibition design, our intention was to group together works that tackled the same theme in order to "auide" viewer's readings.
 The work chosen to start the exhibition-although the show didn't propose a closed circuit-was La Liberté Raisonneé, by the Spanish artist Cristina Lucas, who re-enacts in video the painting Liberty Leading the People (1830) by Eugène Delacroix.
 The work, steeped in profound drama, suggests a cruel fate for "Liberty," different from the one presented by the romantic painter.
 As a reenactment of Delacroix's painting, the work clearly presented the concept of living archive and narrative discourse intended by the curatorship.

 The curatorial concept, in addition to being part of the discourse of the works, was also featured on the visual identity of the exhibition and the catalog.
-The design choices, predominantly in black and white, addressed the concept of "duality" (living/inactive A archive through the marks and rectangles left by the image traces of the works that were part of the exhibition.
+The design choices, predominantly in black and white, addressed the concept of "duality" (living/inactive archive; light and non-light), and also with the notion of archive through the marks and rectangles left by the image traces of the works that were part of the exhibition.
 It stemmed from the idea that each image was an information archive that could be manipulated and/or highlighted.